Serica angustatotibialis

 Serica angustatotibialis is a species of beetle of the family Scarabaeidae.
 It is found in India (Sikkim) and the southern face of the Himalaya in southern Tibet between Sikkim and Bhutan.

+Description

+Adults reach a length of about 9.5-9.8 mm.
+They have a chestnut brown, elongate body.
+The upper surface is mostly dull and there are single, erect hairs on the forehead, pronotum and elytra.